Nutrition through the life-course

 Adolescence (10-12-18 years)

 Nutrition education should be continued in school curriculum.
 In settings where the prevalence of anaemia among women of reproductive age is 20% or higher, intermittent iron and folic acid supplementation is recommended as a public health intervention in menstruating women, to improve haemoglobin concentrations, iron status and reduce anaemia.
+Schools should also be free from all forms of marketing of foods high in saturated fats, trans-fatty acids, free sugars or salt.

 Improving the nutritional status of school-age children is an effective investment for: